Emmaling/pdsnd_github/README.md

 ### Files used
 Include an WIP Python code and related datasets

+###Estimated completion Date
+No later than March 25th

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.